tohyung85/api-server-template/README.md

 - Nodemon
 - Dockerfile + Compose for Containerization

-To use:
+Usage Instructions:
-Create an .env file with the following parameters:
+\*Create an .env file with the following parameters:

 ```
 PORT='8080'